Penn Arts & Sciences Logo

 Samuel Freeman

-Emeritus Avalon Professor in the Humanities
+Avalon Professor in the Humanities Emeritus

-Professor of Philosophy and of Law
+Professor of Philosophy

 Ph.D.
 Harvard University